 BOSTON -- The Boston Red Sox completed their amazing turnaround from worst to first.

-Jon Lester threw seven strong innings for his 100th career victory and Mike Carp had a key two-run single as the Red Sox clinched just their second AL East title since 1995 with a 6-3 win over the Toronto Blue Jays on Friday night.
+Jon Lester threw seven strong innings for his 100th career victory and Mike Carp had a key two-run single as the Red Sox clinched just their second American League East title since 1995 with a 6-3 win over the Toronto Blue Jays on Friday night.

-Boston's last AL East crown came in 2007, when it went on to win the World Series.
+Boston's last AL East championship came in 2007 when it went on to win the World Series.

 One year ago, the Red Sox were at the tail end of a dismal 69-win season, the franchise's worst since 1966 (72-90).

 "We filled a roster with a number of quality players we were able to bring in," Boston's first-year manager John Farrell said.
 "We knew we would be able to compete in spring training.
 It was just a matter of the pitching.
 The way this season has come together and playing as a unit the entire season, that's what we're most proud of."

 The Red Sox added some new-look, new-attitude "clubhouse guys" and proved that winning without the big names of the past -- Adrian Gonzalez, Carl Crawford and Josh Beckett -- could be done again quickly.

 They traded away the trio late last August to the Los Angeles Dodgers in a salary-dump deal and sent out some of the bad vibes that surrounded this team from the September 2011 collapse through last season.